MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

    - **Add template** creates the template and adds it to the Fraud Protection template library to make it available to users in the Fraud Protection and child environments.
 If you select this option, you can add a description of the template for reference.

 > [!NOTE]
-> - The template is created within the environment the user is currently in.
-If the user creates a template from another environment, the template is available to the current environment and its children environments.
+> - The template is created within the environment you are currently in.
+If you create a template from another environment, the template is available to the current environment and its children environments.
-> - If the system generates errors when creating the subresources, the creation process aborts and some subresources or configurations will be missing from the newly created resource.
+> - If the system generates errors when creating the subresources, the creation process closes.
+Some subresources or configurations will be missing from the newly-created resource.
-> - Modifying the content of a template file manually after downloading it may lead to errors when importing the template file back into the Fraud Protection portal.
+> - Manually modifying the content of a template file after you download it may lead to errors when you import the template file back into the Fraud Protection portal.
 > - A template file has a maximum size limit of 20 MB.
 You won't be able to upload a file that exceeds this limit.
->
-> - If the environment contains custom assessment (legacy), you will not be able to create a template from the environment.
-Please remove the custom assessment (legacy) and try again.
+> - If the environment contains custom assessment (legacy), you won't be able to create a template from the environment.
+Remove the custom assessment (legacy) and try again.

 ## Create new resources using templates